-Symptoms from rotator cuff tears can vary from being very minimal to very debilitating depending on the size of the tear and whether it is an acute injury or chronic wear and tear.
+Symptoms from rotator cuff tears can vary from minimal to debilitating.
+The severity is determined by the size of the tear and whether it is an acute injury or chronic wear and tear.
 Typical symptoms are pain with overhead lifting and over the side of your shoulder.
 You may also have difficulty lifting or lowering your arm and also notice weakness in the arm.
 A feeling of “crackling” when moving your shoulder is common.
 The pain might also intensify at certain times of the day – for example, in the evening or night when your shoulder is at rest.

 If you suspect that you might have a rotator cuff injury, Dr Cheriachan will take a thorough history and examination to assess your shoulder.
 Physical tests are often sufficient to detect rotator cuff deformities.
 Issues with strength or range of motion in the shoulder are common symptoms.
-Commonly you will be referred to have an X-ray, MRI, or ultrasound of your shoulder to detect issues like partial or full-thickness tears.
-These tests will be also able to assess the size of the cuff tear and how many tendons are involved to better tailor a treatment plan individualised for you.
+You will be referred to have an X-ray, MRI, or ultrasound of your shoulder to determine the severity of the tears and how many tendons are involved to better tailor a treatment plan individualised for you.

-In many cases, non-surgical options inlclude physiotherapy exercises, anti-inflammatory medication, activity modification and possible steroid injections are successful in treating rotator cuff tears particularly long standing tears.
+In both short and long standing tears, successful non-surgical options include physiotherapy exercises, anti-inflammatory medication, activity modification and possible steroid injections.
 In some cases these may be sufficient to reduce the pain of rotator cuff injuries.
 If your work or lifestyle requires frequent and heavy shoulder use, you may need to modify your activities and strengthen the shoulder through physical therapy in order to prevent recurring injury.
-For patients who these measures do not relieve their symptoms or in younger patients with acute traumatic tears, surgical repair may be the only option for regaining strength and range of motion.
+For patients where symptoms persist, or in younger patients with acute traumatic tears, surgical rotator cuff repair may be the only option for regaining strength and range of motion.
 Typically this is performed arthroscopically with multiple small incisions in the shoulder and using a camera to look into your shoulder and bone anchors with stitches to repair the tendon to bone.

 The results of this surgery will depend on the severity of the tear.
 For large rotator cuff tears, the healing process may be longer and more intensive.
 By following the rehabilitative advice, you will give yourself the best chance of a strong recovery.
 Rehabilitative exercises are also the key to minimising post-operative stiffness, which is amongst the most common problems for patients who have been through this surgery.
-All things going to plan, you should experience a reduction in pain and an improvement in shoulder strength and range of motion after surgery.
+Following your treatment plan, you should experience a reduction in pain and an improvement in shoulder strength and range of motion after surgery.

 Most of these risks are low and less than 5 %, but it is important to be aware of these risks before consenting to surgery.
 Dr Cheriachan will discuss with you in detail the risks of surgery and how to prevent them during your consultation.

 The full rehabilitation process for rotator cuff surgery typically lasts from six to twelve months.
 During which pain, soreness, and stiffness continue to gradually improve.
-Depending on the size of your tear, the process begins with either rest in a sling or passive shoulder exercises for the first six weeks after surgery, followed by another six weeks of active exercise, and after twelve weeks, you will start on a program of strength exercises to regain full pre-operative movement.
-During the rehabilitation period, you should avoid any repetitive activities that involve lifting things and raising your arms above your head, as these movements put the shoulder area under stress and slow recovery and increase the chance of the tendon not healing or re-tearing.
+Depending on the size of your tear, the process begins with either rest in a sling or passive shoulder exercises for the first six weeks after surgery, followed by another six weeks of active exercise.
+After twelve weeks, you will start on a program of strength exercises to regain full pre-operative movement.
+During the rehabilitation period, you should avoid any repetitive activities that involve lifting things and raising your arms above your head.
+These movements put the shoulder area under stress and can slow recovery and increase the chance of the tendon not healing or re-tearing.
 During this time it is also important to exercise your hand, wrist and elbow to avoid stiffness in these joints as well.